 - Ranking or prioritizing all hypothetically possible concepts that might ever be considered.

-Part-worth utilities can be easily exported to Excel – where, for example, market simulations can be performed.
+Part-worth utilities can be easily exported to Excel – e.g. where market simulations can be performed.

-Based on multiple decision-makers (consumers), scenarios involving competing product concepts can be evaluated – enabling market shares for each concept to be predicted.
+Scenarios involving competing product concepts can be evaluated, enabling market shares for each concept to be predicted.

 To learn more about Conjoint Analysis, you might like to read the Wikipedia article.

-Seminal articles in the Conjoint Analysis ‘Marketing’ literature include:
+Seminal articles about Conjoint Analysis in the Marketing literature include:

 - PE Green, AB Krieger & Y Wind (2001), “Thirty years of conjoint analysis: reflections and prospects”.
 Interfaces 31, S56-S73.